iamwesm/iamwesm/README.md

 ## Summary
 **Self-Driven | Customer Service | Adaptable**

-A technology enthusiast that is self-driven to learn and explore different types of technological subjects to be able to quickly adapt to various challenges and to be able to provide efficient support and technical assistance.
+A technology enthusiast that is self-driven to learn and explore different types of technological subject to be able to quickly adapt to various challenges and provide efficient technical assistance.

 ## Technical Skills